 - Interface to DFTB+ .

-- The efficient computation of wavefunction overlaps as needed for non-adiabatic dynamics simulations (Download).
+- The efficient computation of wavefunction overlaps as needed for non-adiabatic dynamics simulations (Download from github).
 Application of the same code for wavefunction comparisons and parameterization of vibronic coupling models .

 - Surface hopping with correlated single-reference methods .